Pr-Sahoo/Namaste-React/README.md

 import {Component} from "path";
 we can change the name of the export component while import it  {Component as Header} form "path";
 one file can have multiple named export

+// React hooks
+react hooks are normal javascript function that comes with super power this function given by react  and developed by facebook developers it gives utilities functions we get it from the nodemodules